Pomona College Internship Program (PCIP): Semester

 HOW MUCH FUNDING CAN I RECEIVE?

-Students receive a $900 stipend for an approved PCIP internship to help alleviate financial barriers to participating in unpaid internship opportunities.
-Students may also apply for up to $400 in optional transportation subsidies.
-Students must commit to working a minimum of 60 internship hours during the semester & complete a series of PCIP assignments in order to receive the stipend.
+Students receive a generous stipend for an approved PCIP internship to help alleviate financial barriers to participating in unpaid internship opportunities.
+Students must commit to working a minimum of 60 internship hours during the semester & complete a series of PCIP assignments.

 Tax Implications: Based on the size of your stipend and the items you spend the money on, there may be tax implications.
 The IRS considers the award as income to the recipient.
 When filing tax returns, it may be required to report the amount of the award.
 Please consult a tax professional with any questions or assistance.
 Visit the Financial Aid website to learn more.